Speculative Decoding

 Speculative decoding works best with larger language models.
 Currently, the Qwen3 family has first-class support for spec decode acceleration.

 Other model families may be added over time as we optimize draft-target pairings.
-Check your model card in the app for the Spec Decode badge — if it's there, spec decode is available for that model.
+Check your model card in the app for the Spec Decode badge.
+If it's there, spec decode is available for that model.

 What the Badge Means